MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - VPC peering connection can be established between your own VPCs, or with a VPC in another AWS account in same or different regions
   - VPC peering connection cannot be created between VPCs that have matching or overlapping CIDR blocks
   - NO transitive peering between VPCs
-  - VPC peering does not support Edge to Edge Routing Through a Gateway or Private Connection
+  - VPC peering does NOT support Edge to Edge Routing Through a Gateway or Private Connection
   - Only one VPC peering connection can be established between the same two VPCs at the same time
   - A placement group can span peered VPCs that are in the same region
   - Any tags created for the VPC peering connection are only applied in the account or region in which they were created
   - VPC Peering can be applied to create shared services or perform authentication with an on-premises instance
-- only 1 Internet Gateway (IGW) per VPC
+  - all resources in each VPC have access to resources in other VPC
 - security groups cannot span VPCs (a security group does not show up in another)
+- security groups always work at the instance level, not subnet level
 - when creating a VPC, **subnet** and **IGW** are NOT created automatically; route table, NACL and security group are created by default
 - **route tables**
   - Route table defines rules, termed as routes, which determine where network traffic from the subnet would be routed